The mission of the Mead Witter School of Music is:

 15 credits

-Time Constraints
+Time Limits

-M.M. and M.A. students not receiving University funding are expected to complete requirements and pass comprehensive examinations within seven years from the time of enrollment in the program.
+MM and MA students not receiving University funding are expected to complete requirements and pass comprehensive examinations within seven years from the time of enrollment in the program.
 While graduate students may enroll on a part-time basis, this time constraint still applies.

-All M.M. and M.A. students holding teaching assistant, project assistant, or fellowship appointments must complete requirements for the degree within four semesters (not counting summer sessions or thesis credits).
+All MM and MA students holding teaching assistant, project assistant, or fellowship appointments must complete requirements for the degree within four semesters (not counting summer sessions or thesis credits).
 If the appointment is more than 33.4% the expectation is to complete requirements in the sixth semester.

 These resources may be helpful in addressing your concerns: